SPRYT - Investigating the effectiveness and acceptance of Automated Intelligence (AI) supported messages in a patient booking system

 Doris will conduct a user experience study which will capture users’ ‘live’ experiences of interacting with ASA using a think aloud protocol.

 I am Senior Lecturer in Intercultural Communication at the School of Literature and Languages.
-My career in higher education so far has taken me to three continents and five countries (Germany, USA, China, Luxembourg, UK), sparking a keen interest in language and communication in higher education contexts, especially:
+My career in higher education so far has taken me to three continents and five countries (Germany, USA, China, Luxembourg, UK).

 - Classroom interaction